jmtruffa/yields/README.md

 1.- yield

-Value: (float64) Return yield of the bond given its price and cashflow
+Value: (float64) Return yield of the bond given its price and cashflow.
+Works with indexed and non-indexed bonds.
       (float64) Return modified duration of the bond.

 Params: